-This result is less surprising as the US women’s soccer team have long been one of the best national teams and are often competing to first place in any tournament or competition.
+This result is less surprising as the US women’s soccer team has long been one of the best national teams and is often competing to first place in any tournament or competition.

 Check out this video below of the 10 best goals scored at an Olympic soccer game.